allthingsclowd/web_page_counter/readme.md

 ## TODO

 ### Refactor
-- if golang app can't reach redis or any other error return a zero
-- update golang consul healthcheck to expect number > 0
+- Make readme pretty
+- if consul is not up - fallback to var.env values

-- update golang app to have a /health to provide the status of it's services
+- update golang app to have a /health to provide the status of it's services (text only)
+ - GOOD
+ - NOTGOOD
+- update golang consul healthcheck to expect GOOD/NOTGOOD

 ### A